Paul Goldsmith (politician): Electoral amendment legislation

-On 24 July, Goldsmith announced that the Government would introduce new electoral amendment legislation.
+On 24 July 2025, Goldsmith confirmed that the Government would introduce new electoral amendment legislation.
 Key provisions include closing voter enrollment 13 days before election day, setting a 12-day advance voting period, automatic enrollment updates, removing the postal requirements for enrollment.
 The Government also intends to ban free food, drink or entertainment within 100 metres of a voting place (subject to a NZ$10,000 fine).
 In addition, the Government intends to ban all prisoners from voting and will raise the donation threshold from NZ$5,000 to NZ$6,000.
 In response, Labour's justice spokesperson Duncan Webb expressed disagreement with the Government's plan to eliminate voter enrollment on election day as an invalid reason for restricting the number of people able to exercise their democratic right to vote.

+On 17 December 2025, Parliament passed the Government's new electoral amendment legislation into law.
+Its provisions include banning prisoners from voting, limiting food and entertainment around polling booths, and closing voter enrollment two weeks before election day.